UN experts decry possible crimes against humanity in Libya

 Associated Press

-GENEVA (AP) — Investigators commissioned by the United Nations’ top human rights body said Monday they turned up evidence of possible war crimes and crimes against humanity in Libya.

-They found that in particular, crimes were committed against civilians and migrants who crossed the restive North African country trying to get to Europe — but ended up being detained in horrific conditions.
+GENEVA (AP) — Investigators commissioned by the United Nations’ top human rights body said Monday they had evidence of possible crimes against humanity and war crimes in Libya.
+Many of the alleged crimes, they say, were committed against civilians and migrants detained in the country while trying to get to Europe.

+Their findings come amid an unprecedented crackdown in Libya in recent days has led to the detention of more than 5,000 migrants, including hundreds of children and women.
+Violence during the raids left at least one migrant dead, according to a U.N. tally obtained by The Associated Press on Monday.

+The Libyan government had no immediate comment on the U.N. findings and has said the arrest campaign is a security operation against illegal migration and drug trafficking.

 “Our investigations have established that all parties to the conflict, including third-state foreign fighters and mercenaries, have violated international humanitarian law, in particular the principle of proportionality and distinction,” said Mohamed Auajjar, a former Moroccan justice minister who led the team.
 “Some have also committed war crimes.”

-Team member Tracy Robinson of Jamaica, deputy dean at the University of the West Indies’ law school, added: “Violence in Libyan prisons is committed on such a scale, and with such a level of organization, that it may also potentially amount to crimes against humanity.”

-The experts cite reports indicating that the Libyan coast guard — which has been trained and equipped by the EU as part of efforts to stanch the flow of migrants across the Mediterranean — has mistreated migrants and handed some over to detention centers where torture and sexual violence are “prevalent.”
+The experts cite reports indicating that the Libyan coast guard — which has been trained and equipped by the EU as part of efforts to stanch the flow of migrants across the Mediterranean — has mistreated migrants and handed some over to detention centers where there is widespread torture and sexual violence.

+A report from the U.N.’s International Organization for Migration, dated Oct.
+3 but obtained by The AP on Monday, showed that 5,152 migrants have been detained in the series of raids in the western Libya town of Gargaresh since just Friday.
+Those numbers are likely to increase, the report said, as the crackdown continues.
+Authorities have distributed the migrants to detention centers in the capital of Tripoli.
+At least 4,187 of the detainees, including 511 women and 60 children, were sent to just one detention center, which the report’s authors said was well over its capacity.

+Libya has emerged as the dominant transit point for migrants fleeing war and poverty in Africa and the Middle East, hoping for a better life in Europe.
+But the lawlessness has made Libya’s detention centers rife with abuses, according to rights activists and migrants who make it out.

+Another expert from the U.N. mission, Chaloka Beyani, said policies meant to push or pull migrants back to Libya to keep them away from European shores ultimately lead to abuses.

-“It’s quite clear that the pull-back policies, the push-back policies, at sea have led to huge violations of human rights on the part of migrants leading to detention in Libya,” said Chaloka Beyani, a London School of Economics law professor from Zambia, one of the three members of the mission.
-“Upon return, and as our report indicates, this is one of the areas where we think that crimes against humanity have been committed.”
+“Upon return, and as our report indicates, this is one of the areas where we think that crimes against humanity have been committed,” said the London School of Economics law professor from Zambia.

+The report also cites findings that some 87,000 migrants have been intercepted by the Libyan coast guard since 2016, including about 7,000 who are now in centers run by the the country’s Department for Combating Illegal Migration.

-Amid concerns about foreign mercenaries operating in Libya, the experts say there are “reasonable grounds to believe” that personnel from a Russian private military company known as the Wagner Group, “may have committed the crime of murder” in connection with evidence that they had fired gunshots directly at people not taking direct part in the hostilities.
+The experts also addressed the issue of foreign mercenaries operating in Libya’s conflict.
+They said there are “reasonable grounds to believe” that personnel from a Russian private military company known as the Wagner Group, “may have committed the crime of murder.”
+The experts said they had documented an instance when forces from the group fired gunshots directly at people not taking direct part in the hostilities.

-The report also cites findings from “reliable organizations” that some 87,000 migrants have been intercepted by the Libyan coast guard since 2016, including about 7,000 “currently” in centers run by the Department for Combatting Illegal Migration.

-Such roundups have continued in recent days: An unprecedented crackdown in Libya has led to the detention of more than 5,000 people, including hundreds of children and women, and violence in associated raids has left at least one migrant dead, according to a U.N. tally.
+A U.N. panel found in 2020 that the group had provided between 800 and 1,200 mercenaries to support the offensive by Libyan commander Khalifa Hifter in his 14-month-long offensive on the capital Tripoli.

-The fact-finding mission, which documents possible rights violations and abuses since 2016, adds to a litany of news reports, U.N. studies and warnings from advocacy groups about deadly violence, mistreatment of migrants, horrific conditions of detention and overall instability across Libya in recent years.
+The fact-finding mission, which covers possible rights violations since 2016, adds to a litany of news reports, U.N. studies and warnings from advocacy groups about deadly violence, mistreatment of migrants and horrific conditions of detention across Libya in recent years.

 The team, which drew from hundreds of documents and interviewed more than 150 people, including survivors of alleged torture, said it had some limited access to Libya — and spoke to prosecutors and Libyan authorities.
-But commissioned only last year by the Geneva-based council, they noted much work remains to be done, including crucial work to identify both the Libyans and foreigners who should be held accountable.
+But commissioned only last year by the Geneva-based council, they said more research is needed to identify both the Libyans and foreigners who should be held accountable.

-Jalel Harchaoui, a Libya expert and senior fellow at the Global Initiative, downplayed the team’s findings, saying advocacy groups already reported abuses and possible war crimes committed by Libya’s rivals and their foreign backers, especially during the 14-month-long attack on the capital Tripoli by military commander Khalifa Hifter.
+Jalel Harchaoui, a Libya expert and senior fellow at the Global Initiative, said the findings are nothing new.

 “A U.N. report coming out at this juncture, asserting the same, may carry a bit more weight, but won’t make much of a difference,” Harchaoui said.